 Making small adjustments to your account is a positive thing as long as they make sense.
 The problem emerges only when tinkering becomes a symptom of not knowing exactly what to do.

 You could be increasing your ad spend by a couple of percents on weekends and excluding a few states from targeting all day long.
 If major PPC problems are present, these little tweaks won’t prevent your Google Ads campaign from being a waste of money.
 Also, if a solid foundation is in place, the tinkering won’t add to it much.
+Sticking to what already works is usually the smartest way to avoid wasting money – this approach will allow you to reduce both search engine marketing and display ad spending and maximize your ROI.
+It will also save you a lot of time.
 Instead of keeping yourself busy with irrelevant things, you should be working on ways to prevent Google Ads click fraud, improving landing pages, or reevaluating your messaging.

 Easy to Fix PPC Mistakes

-So far, we have talked about not so evident and often hard to fix mistakes.
+So far, we have talked about not so evident and often hard to fix mistakes in search engine marketing.
 Now, let us dig into some of the most common mistakes that are fairly easy to notice if you know where to look for them.

 Trying too much to implement all of Google’s optimization recommendations is another way to drain your advertising budget.
 That is why you shouldn’t follow these blindly and aim at 100% optimization.
 At best, you’ll get mixed results.
-At worst, your Google Ads efforts will be a waste of money.
+At worst, it will make Google Ads a waste of money for your needs.

 Instead, you’ll be better off testing each one of their recommendations and implementing only those that are in line with your marketing strategy.
 This practice will get your optimization score at around 80%, which is great.